yegor256/blog/_drafts/_arguments.md

 a single URL as an argument of its constructor.
 This tells us that the object of this class, after being constructed, will represent a web page.
-The second class accepts no arguments, which tells us that the object of it will represent ... the universe.
+The second class accepts no arguments, which tells us that the object of it will represent ... the Universe.

 I think this principle is applicable to all classes in object-oriented programming &mdash; in order to understand what